Rigidity and Structural Asymmetry of Bounded Solutions: Abstract

 \section{Abstract}

-In this manuscript, we introduce a family of parametrized non-homogeneous linear complex differential equations on $[1,\infty)$, depending on a complex parameter.
-We identify a {\it {Rotation number hypothesis}} on the non-homogeneous term, which establishes a structural asymmetry: if two solutions with the same initial condition equal to $1$, corresponding respectively to the parameters $s$ and $1-\overline{s}$ lying in the critical strip, are both bounded on $[1,+\infty)$, then $\Re(s) = \tfrac{1}{2}$.
+We introduce a family of parametrized non-homogeneous linear complex differential equations on $[1,\infty)$, depending on a complex parameter.
+We identify a {\it {Rotation number hypothesis}} on the non-homogeneous term, which a structural asymmetry between the solutions corresponding to the parameters $s$ and $1-{s}$.
+More precisely, if both solutions with initial value $1$ are bounded on $[1,+\infty)$, then necessarily $\Re(s)=\tfrac12$.

 \\ \begin{MSC} 34A30, 34E05 \end{MSC}